Premier League: The 'Run-in' - Breaking down the top four battle

 Manchester United

 Ralf Rangnick’s side are struggling for creativity, confidence and consistency.
-They have a pretty tough run-in too, with Spurs, Liverpool, Arsenal and Chelsea all to come.
-The problems are mounting late in the season: United’s defensive unit is all over the place, Cristiano Ronaldo looks far from happy under Rangnick and the interim head coach looks very unlikely to be in charge next season.
-What a mess.
+They have a pretty tough run-in too, they beat Tottenham but still have Liverpool, Arsenal and Chelsea all to come.
+The problems are mounting late in the season: United’s defensive unit is all over the place, Cristiano Ronaldo looks far from happy under Rangnick (but scored a hat trick in a big win against Spurs) and the interim head coach looks very unlikely to be in charge next season.
+It’s all a bit of a mess.
 Saying all of that, Sancho, Fernandes, Pogba and Ronaldo could all deliver the goals and big moments they need to win games.
-They probably need to win at least seven of their final 10 games to finish in the top four.
+They probably need to win at least six of their final nine games to finish in the top four.
 That seems unlikely.
-With 10 games to go, it is now or never for United.
+It is now or never for United.

 West Ham